 Keep your eyes peeled as you’re travelling as it’s always exciting to watch fishermen and woman hauling in nets filled with fresh whitebait!

 Did you know?
-Many visitors to Aotearoa are surprised to learn that the term ‘whitebait’ does not refer to one particular type of fish – instead, it is a general term used to describe small freshwater fish and are tender and edible.
-Here, it relates to five different species of the fish family known as Galaxiidae.
+Many tourists in Aotearoa, especially first time visitors, are surprised to learn that the term ‘whitebait’ does not refer to one particular type of fish – instead, it is a general term used to describe small freshwater fish that are tender and edible.
+Here, it relates to six different species of the fish family known as Galaxiidae.
 These juvenile fish are caught in the springtime from rivers when they are about 4-5cm long.
 Unfortunately, four of the six species are threatened or at risk of extinction.
 For this reason, some prefer not to eat them.

 10. Marmite on Vogels